mdmtk/docs/edge/source/guide/csp/access.md

   <tr>
     <td>Do nothing</td>
     <td>"0"</td>
-	<td>This value will not change whether Signature verification will occur or for which applications.</td>
+	<td>This value (or the absence of this parm from the XML) will cause no change to whether Signature verification will occur or for which applications.</td>
   </tr>
   <tr>
     <td>Do not verify app signature</td>
     <td>"1"</td>
-	<td>This value will turn Signature verification off, thus causing Package Names alone to be used in to determine if an application is on the "white" list.</td>
+	<td>This value will cause Signature verification to be turned off, thus causing Package Names alone to be used in to determine if an application is on the "white" list.</td>
   </tr>
   <tr>
     <td>Verify user app signature</td>
     <td>"2"</td>
-	<td>This value will turn Signature verification on, thus causing Signature verification to be used in addition to Package Names to determine if a user, or "installable", application is on the "white" list.</td>
+	<td>This value will cause Signature verification to be turned on, thus causing Signature verification to be used in addition to Package Names to determine if a user, or "installable", application is on the "white" list.</td>
   </tr>
   <tr>
     <td>Verify all apps signature</td>
     <td>"3"</td>
-	<td>This value will turn Signature verification on, thus causing Signature verification to be used in addition to Package Names to determine if any application, "built-in" or "installable", is on the "white" list.</td>
+	<td>This value will cause Signature verification to be turned on, thus causing Signature verification to be used in addition to Package Names to determine if any application, "built-in" or "installable", is on the "white" list.</td>
   </tr>
 </table>
 </div>